SK-EID/smart-id-java-client/README.md

 * `relyingPartyName`: Required.
 Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.
 * `certificateLevel`: Level of certificate requested.
 Possible values are ADVANCED or QUALIFIED.
 Defaults to QUALIFIED.
 * `signatureProtocol`: Required.
 Signature protocol to use.
 Currently, the only allowed value is RAW_DIGEST_SIGNATURE.
-* `signatureProtocolParameters`: Required for RAW_DIGEST_SIGNATURE.
+* `rawDigestSignatureProtocolParameters`: Required for RAW_DIGEST_SIGNATURE.
 Parameters for the signature protocol.
   * `digest`: Required.
 Base64 encoded digest to be signed.
   * `signatureAlgorithm`: Required.
 Signature algorithm name.
 Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
   * `signatureAlgorithmParameters`: Optional.
 Additional parameters if required by the signature algorithm.